If you’re a runner looking to build muscle, you’ve come to the right place.

 Now, here’s the important part.
 If you consume fewer calories than your BMR, you’re in a calorie deficit, which can lead to weight loss and even muscle loss.
 Conversely, if you consume more calories than your BMR, you can gain weight, which could come from fat, muscle, or both.

 As Well as Quality

-(2) The right amount of protein—roughly 160 to 200 grams of protein per day, depending on your fitness level, training and personal goals; and
+- Protein Intake: Protein is crucial for muscle growth.
+You should aim for about 160 to 200 grams of protein per day, depending on your fitness level, training intensity, and personal goals.

 Reason For Not Gaining Muscle – 2.
 Too Much Running (and Cardio Training)

-Start with a five-minute jog as a warm-up.
+- Start with a five-minute jog for a warm-up.

-Next, sprint at 80 percent of your maximum speed for 60 seconds, followed by a two minutes jogging recovery.
+- Sprint at 80 percent of your maximum speed for 60 seconds.

 Reason For Not Gaining Muscle – 3.
 Bad Form